1varshitha/Airline-Management-System/README.md

-# Avian
+# Airline Management System

-Avian is a website where users can search, book and/or cancel flight tickets.
+This is a website where users can search, book and/or cancel flight tickets.